cocadev/doctorApp/README.md

-# react-native doctor app with django backend
+# react-native doctor app with django